seriesnext/seriesnext/documents/term-sheet.md

 Liquidation Preference
 -----------------------

-One times the Original Issue Price plus declared but unpaid dividends on each share of Series Next, balance of proceeds paid to Common.
+1 times the Original Issue Price plus declared but unpaid dividends on each share of Series Next, balance of proceeds paid to Common.
 A merger, reorganization, or similar transaction will be treated as a liquidation.

 Conversion
 ----------

-Convertible into one share of Common (subject to proportional adjustments for stock splits, stock dividends, and the like) at any time at the option of the holder.
+Convertible into 1 share of Common (subject to proportional adjustments for stock splits, stock dividends, and the like) at any time at the option of the holder.

 Voting Rights
 -------------